matbishop/Public/minesweeper/README.md

 # Minesweeper
-*by Matthew Bishop*

 Requirements: [https://cs50.harvard.edu/ai/2020/projects/1/minesweeper/](https://cs50.harvard.edu/ai/2020/projects/1/minesweeper/)

-The project requires the implementation of functionality to play Minesweeper with the help of AI.
+> The project implements functionality to play Minesweeper with the help of AI.
 This is done with propositional logic, which allows for inference and knowledge engineering.

+The game can be played normally, with the optional help of the model to choose a move.

 ## Knowledge Representation